nunit/nunit/docs/articles/writing-tests/Warnings.md

 All of the overloads above also have a variant that accepts a function, `Func<string>`, that is used to build the message included with the Exception.

+> [!NOTE]
-**Note:** The framework reports warnings by including information about them in the XML result that is sent to the runner in use.
+> The framework reports warnings by including information about them in the XML result that is sent to the runner in use.
 If you are using this facility, make sure the runner you use supports warnings.
 Generally, the runners released by the NUnit team after the release of the 3.6 framework will have this support.
 Earlier releases will not.
 Many third party runners will not know what to do with warnings either.